AHamdy-Salla/stoic-sun-hn6wv6/README.md

 http://localhost:3000
 ```

-Call `GET /` in your browser or with a tool like Postman to see your aggregated metrics.
+Call `GET /` in your browser or with a tool like [Postman](https://postman.com) to see your aggregated metrics.

 Your environment is now fully configured.
-Poof, you’re ready 🚀 (minus emojis).

 ## Running the project on CodeSandbox